 [2] ‘Level 2 - Possible tampering detected’, resulting in at least one of the exhaust emissions monitored by the OBM system having an expected increase resulting in emissions of more than 2.5 times the applicable emission limit.

 1.10.2.
-Once the tampering status parameter has been set to level 1 or level 2 it shall not reset to a lower level unless reset by a generic scan tool or service tool.
+Once the ‘Possible tampering status’ parameter has been set to level 1 or level 2 it shall not reset to a lower level unless reset by a generic scan tool or service tool.